abipalli/semioverse/README.md

 You can also buy and sell your slices on [OpenSea](https://opensea.io/assets/ethereum/0x21da1b084175f95285B49b22C018889c45E1820d/37)!

 Disclaimer: *Shares of the Play! slicer do not represent shares of ownership over Play! in any form, rather they represent only shares of the tokens that pass through the slicer.*

+---
+*This document is a living artifact and may evolve with the growth and exploration of the community.
+The contents, concepts, and vision here are not set in stone but are a launchpad for continued innovation and exploration.
+Together, we will shape the future of Play!, Oxels, and beyond!* 🚀🧠🎮🧩🌌